Updated 19 MAY 2020

-With an increasing number of states, provinces and even whole countries closing institutions of learning as a response to the COVID-19 pandemic, over 80% of the world’s students are not attending school (UNESCO, 2020).
+With an increasing number of states, provinces and even whole countries closing institutions of learning as a response to the COVID-19 pandemic, almost 70% of the world’s students are not attending school (UNESCO, 2020).
 COL stands ready to share its expertise and resources to enable stakeholders to keep the doors of learning open for all.

 See COL’s statement on COVID-19.